Posted by Roberta Grimes • July 26, 2025 • 9 Comments

 And, “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies and pray for those who persecute you, so that you may be sons of your Father, who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 If you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?
 Therefore, you are to be perfect, as your heavenly Father is perfect” (MT 5:43-48).

 So, how can we best learn to feel and express gratitude?
 I once had a client who was constantly worried about his business.
 No matter how well things were going right now, and in fact things usually went pretty well, his business always seemed to be shaky to him.
 He could tell you all the big problems that were bound to come up next year.
 My legal practice includes not just the standard documents preparation, conveyancing, and general legal advice; but also, miscellaneous advice of all kinds, based on my decades of experience working with hundreds of businesses.
-And one day, when I was meeting with this business owner, and he was feeling especially mopey about just how bad things were bound to be next year, I asked him to find for me one good thing about his business.
+And one day, when I was meeting with this business owner and he was feeling especially mopey about just how bad things were bound to be next year, I asked him to find for me one good thing about his business.
 Only one.
 And when he couldn’t find even one thing that he was really enthusiastic about, I proposed a few.
 Well, for example, there had been seven percent year-over-year growth in his gross revenue since the previous year, as I recalled.
-He had a great core of longstanding employees.
-He had bought his business real estate twelve years before, and by now it had about doubled in value, with the likelihood of a lot more growth in value to come in that neighborhood.
+He had a great core of longstanding loyal employees.
+He had bought his business real estate twelve years before, and by now it had just about doubled in value, with the likelihood of a lot more growth in value to come in that neighborhood.

 This gratitude exercise works just as well in your personal life.
-You can easily develop an Attitude of Gratitude, and use it to plow your spiritual field, as it were, and build a solid foundation for a much richer and sweeter spiritual life that will transform your daily personal attitude about absolutely everything.
-Simply buy a little spiral notepad, and every morning for one entire year, first write the date,T then write down one thing for which you are grateful, and briefly also write why you are grateful for it.
+You can easily develop an Attitude of Gratitude, and use it to plow your spiritual field, as it were, and to build on it a solid foundation for a much richer and sweeter spiritual life that will transform your daily personal attitude about absolutely everything.
+Simply buy a little spiral notepad, and every morning for one whole year, first write the date, then write down one thing for which you are grateful, and briefly also write why you are grateful for it.
 Do this every day for a whole year.
 The reason to do it for a year is because you want to have to stretch yourself to being grateful for snakes and bread mold!
 Most people can find something positive to be grateful for, at least for the first couple of months; but eventually, you will be down to rainy days, police stops, and mosquitoes.
-No cheating, and no duplications!
+No duplications!

-What you will find is that your whole attitude toward everything, and especially other people and toward life in general will soften.
-When you have spent time every day thinking about and writing about why you are grateful for so many things, eventually even little and peculiar things, and really solidifying your attitude of gratitude, you will find yourself becoming ever more patient with, and less angry at the whole world in general.
-Learning an attitude of gratitude softens and gentles you, it civilizes you profoundly, and it lifts your heart!
-And then, on this far better base, your real spiritual learning and growth can better begin….
+What you will find is that your whole attitude toward everything, and especially toward other people and toward life in general will soften.
+When you have spent time every day thinking about and writing about why you are grateful for so many things, and eventually even little and peculiar things, and really solidifying your attitude of gratitude, you will find yourself becoming ever more patient with, and less angry at the whole world in general.
+Developing an attitude of gratitude softens and gentles you, it civilizes you profoundly, and it lifts your heart!
+And then, on this far better spiritual base, your real spiritual learning and growth can much better begin….

 I think about a nursery, and I picture curly heads;